 A second governing principle is that all projects should be for the long term and sustainable.
 Every investment must be effective long term.
-Over the years, the Charity has put much effort into ensuring that the school has a solid local management committee to guarantee the long term success of the school and its other projects.
+Over the years, the

+Charity has put much effort into ensuring that the school and other projects have a solid local management committee to guarantee the long-term success of the school and its other projects.